criteo/consul-templaterb/README.md

 6. [Services in XML](samples/consul_template.xml.erb)
 7. [Services in JSON](samples/consul_template.json.erb)
 8. [Generate HaProxy Configuration](samples/ha_proxy.cfg.erb)
+9. [Export Consul Statistics to Prometheus](samples/metrics.erb) : count all services, their state, datacenters and nodes and export it to prometheus easily to trigger alerts.

 If you want to test it quickly, you might try with (assuming your consul agent is listening on `http://localhost:8500`):